ilikescience/ilikescience.github.io/_posts/2018-01-06-web-platform.markdown

 Back to John Gruber’s argument: “The best possible interface [is] going to be a native app.”
 In 2013, that might have been true; in 2018, it’s questionable.
 The web platform has quietly evolved to match, if not surpass, the capabilities of native apps.

-**Progressive Web Apps** are one of the most exciting developments of the web platform in the last 10 years.[^17] PWAs work with low internet connectivity, or no internet connectivity at all.
+**Progressive Web Apps** are one of the most exciting developments of the web platform in the last 10 years.[^19] PWAs work with low internet connectivity, or no internet connectivity at all.
 They have access to device hardware like the camera and accelerometer, enabling native functionality.
 Some platforms — notably Android — make no distinction between native apps and PWAs.

 **WebGL** is a web API that allows developers to render 2d and 3d graphics without any additional plugins.
 With WebGL 1.0 implemented in every major browser, web apps can use the same hardware as native apps to create rich visual experiences.
-Autodesk recently ported all of their flagship applications to web apps using WebGL, including industry standard AutoCAD.[^18] Figma, a new design application, runs entirely in the browser.
+Autodesk recently ported all of their flagship applications to web apps using WebGL, including industry standard AutoCAD.[^20] Figma, a new design application, runs entirely in the browser.
 It performs equally to or better than its competitors, Sketch, Illustrator, and Adobe XD.

 **WebAssembly** is a relatively new concept, but it promises to revolutionize how web applications are built.
-In a nutshell, WebAssembly allows developers to run code in an extremely high-performance and high-security environment, all inside a browser[^19].
-Additionally, code written in C++ can be efficiently and automatically translated into WebAssembly; apps written for native platforms can be easily converted and distributed on the web platform.[^20]
+In a nutshell, WebAssembly allows developers to run code in an extremely high-performance and high-security environment, all inside a browser[^21].
+Additionally, code written in C++ can be efficiently and automatically translated into WebAssembly; apps written for native platforms can be easily converted and distributed on the web platform.[^22]

+**Payment Request API** is a new specification with a bold mission: _eliminate checkout forms[^23]._ The Payment Request API hooks into platform payment systems — think Apple Pay and Google Wallet/Android Pay — and securely handles the exchange of credentials.

 **React Native and Electron** are two examples of  how web platform technology is invading other platforms:

 - React Native is an extension of Facebook’s React library.
-It allows developers to write a single code base (in Javascript), and compile to other native platforms (like Objective C and Java).
+It allows developers to write a single code base (in Javascript), and compile to other native platforms (like Objective C and Java).[^24] In addition to making it easy to write the same code for both iOS and Android, the newer React Native Web library introduces the idea of a single code base for _every_ platform, including the web[^25].
-- Electron, on the other hand, runs web platform code _inside_ desktop platforms, hooking into low-level functionality to run efficiently.[^21]
+- Electron, on the other hand, runs web platform code _inside_ desktop platforms, hooking into low-level functionality to run efficiently.[^26]

 ---